davidrmiller/neural2d/README.md

 **How do the color image pixels get converted to floating point for the input layer?**<a name="howRgb"></a>

-That's in the ReadBMP() function in neural2d-core.cpp.
-The default version of ReadBMP() converts each RGB pixel to a single floating point value in the range 0.0 to 1.0.
+That's in the ImageReaderBMP class in neural2d-core.cpp.
+The default version provided converts each RGB pixel to a single floating point value in the range -1.0 to 1.0.

-By default, the RGB color pixels are converted to monochrome and normalized to the range 0.0 to 1.0.
+By default, the three color channels are converted to monochrome and normalized to the range -1.0 to 1.0.
 That can be changed at runtime by setting the colorChannel member of the Net object to R, G, B, or BW prior to calling feedForward().
 E.g., to use only the green color channel of the images, use:

     myNet.colorChannel = NNet::G;